malkhabir/frontend_recipe/Readme.md

 # frontend_recipe (WIP)
+frontend_recipe shows you how to develop a CRUD app using Sencha's tools.
+It is only useful to someone who understands (or is studying) ExtJS.

 This folder is primarily a container for the top-level pieces of the application.
 While you can remove some files and folders that this application does not use,